Robert-van-Engelen/Forth850/README.md

 into Forth850 with the [TEXT](examples/TEXT.FTH) word.

-I've implemented Forth850 as efficiently as possible in direct threaded code (DTC) with brand new Z80 code written from scratch.
+I've implemented Forth850 as efficiently as possible in direct threaded code (DTC) with new Z80 code written from scratch, including faster Z80 math routines when compared to other Z80 Forth implementations.
 See the [technical implementation sections](#Implementation) why Forth850 is fast for a DTC implementation.
 The [Forth850 source code](forth850.asm) is included and heavily documented.